 A witness appearing on behalf of SMA also testified in opposition to Proposal 4.
-The SMA witness stated that there is some rational basis for the intent limiting transportation credits to a handler who diverts more milk to nonpool plants above reasonable levels.
-However, the witness was of the opinion that it is the touch-base and diversion limit standards of the orders that already provide sufficient safeguards to pooling milk not needed for Class I use.
-According to the witness, adoption of the proposal would disproportionately place burdens on market participants.

-The SMA witness explained that it is difficult to establish specific diversion limits on supplemental milk as contained in Proposal 4 because of individual differences in the balancing needs of each distributing plant, noting that these needs continually change.
-The witness emphasized that there are difficulties in balancing pool distributing plants of the orders yearround and suppliers sometimes have no control over factors that may alter balancing needs.
-The witness noted that some of SMA's purchase agreements for supplemental milk included arrangements where transportation credit payments are paid directly to the cooperative acting as the supplier.
-In this regard, the witness expressed concern that providing a separate diversion limit on milk receiving transportation credit payments would unfairly penalize them when a distributing plant overestimates its need for supplemental milk.
-The witness stated that extreme variations in daily. weekly and monthly deliveries to pool distributing plants occur.
-Relying on Market Administrator data for January 2004 through October 2005 that showed the ratio of the highest delivery day to the lowest delivery, the witness concluded that a 30 percent reserve factor would not have been sufficient to cover distributing plant balancing needs.
+The witness was of the opinion that the orders touch-base and diversion limit standards already provide sufficient safeguards to pooling milk not needed for Class I use.
+The SMA witness explained that it is difficult to establish specific diversion limits on supplemental milk, as contained in Proposal 4, because of individual differences in the balancing needs of each distributing plant, noting that these needs continually change.
+The witness emphasized that difficulties in balancing the orders' pool distributing plants exist year-round, and that suppliers sometimes have no control over factors that may alter balancing needs.
+The witness noted that some of SMA's purchase agreements for supplemental milk included arrangements where transportation credit payments are paid directly to the supplying cooperative.
+In this regard, the witness expressed concern that providing a separate diversion limit on milk receiving transportation credit payments would unfairly penalize the cooperative when a distributing plant overestimates its need for supplemental milk.
+The witness stated that extreme variations in daily, weekly, and monthly deliveries to pool distributing plants occur.
+Relying on market administrator data for January 2004 through October 2005 that showed the ratio of the highest delivery to lowest delivery day, the witness concluded that a 30 percent reserve factor would not have been sufficient to cover distributing plant balancing needs.

-The SMA witness also was of the opinion that Proposal 4 would give an advantage to pool distributing plant operators to the detriment of cooperatives who in their capacity as handlers are supplying supplemental milk.
+The SMA witness also was of the opinion that Proposal 4 would give pool distributing plant operators an advantage over cooperatives who, in their capacity as handlers, are supplying supplemental milk.
 The witness said that while cooperatives handle the majority of supplemental milk for the orders, they may receive little or no transportation credit payments under Proposal 4.
-According to the witness, a diversion limit could only benefit handlers located nearer to the marketing areas.
+According to the witness, a diversion limit could only benefit those handlers in nearer proximity to the marketing areas.

 A post-hearing brief was submitted on behalf of ADCA in opposition to Proposal 4.
-The brief stressed that the seasonality of production in the southeastern region is the highest in the country and means that a greater reserve of milk must be assured.
-The brief concluded that Proposal 4 would create inequities between handlers supplying supplemental milk and encourage uneconomic movements of milk.
+The brief stressed that the seasonality of production in the southeastern region is the highest in the country and as such, a greater reserve of milk must be available.
+The brief concluded that Proposal 4 would create inequities between handlers supplying supplemental milk while also encouraging uneconomic movements of milk.

 A post-hearing brief was submitted on behalf of DMCI in opposition to Proposal 4.
-The brief asserted that there are too many unanswered questions about how Proposal 4 would be applied.
+The brief asserted that there are too many unanswered questions as to how Proposal 4 would be applied.
 The brief stated that a distributing plant's reserve milk needs are an individual business decision and should only be limited by the order's pooling provisions.

 A post-hearing brief submitted by DFA and other SMA members reiterated their opposition to Proposal 4.
-The brief noted that there are many months when a 30 percent diversion limit is insufficient to cover balancing needs.
+The brief noted that during many months, a 30 percent diversion limit is insufficient to cover balancing needs.
 Therefore, if Proposal 4 were implemented, the brief said, it could disproportionately affect different supplemental supplies and distributing plants in the marketing areas.

 A post-hearing brief was submitted on behalf of Lone Star in opposition to Proposal 4.
-The brief opposed the adoption of Proposal 4 because it would establish a "one-size-fits-all" or single diversion limit for all Class I handlers.
-The brief noted that a distributing plant's reserve milk needs are individual decisions of the plant in response to its customer base and seasonal changes in demand.
-The brief was of the opinion that the orders already provide diversion limit standards and touch-base requirements that are some of the strictest in the Federal order system.
+The premise of its opposition was that Proposal 4 would establish a "one-size-fits-all" diversion limit for all Class I handlers.
+The brief noted that a distributing plant's reserve milk needs are individual decisions in response to its customer base and seasonal changes in demand.
+The brief expressed the opinion that the orders already provide for some of the most strict diversion limit standards and touch-base requirements in the Federal order system.